-A male employee is entitled to five days of paid paternity leave for each confinement of his spouse or partner if he is the father of a newborn child or a father-to-be, has been employed under a continuous employment contract for a minimum of 40 weeks immediately before the day of paternity leave, and has given the required notification to the employer.
+A male employee is entitled to five days of paid paternity leave for each confinement of his spouse or partner if he is the father of a newborn child or a father-to-be, has been employed under a continuous employment contract for a minimum of 40 weeks immediately before the day of paternity leave and has given the required notification to the employer.
 The male employee must also provide the birth certificate of his child within 12 months of the first day of the paternity leave.
 The daily rate of paternity leave pay is equal to four-fifths of the average daily wages earned by the employee in the 12-month period preceding the first day of the paternity leave.

-Mandatory employee benefits

-25 What employee benefits are prescribed by law?
+Mandatory employee benefits What employee benefits are prescribed by law?

-Employees are entitled to compulsory employees' compensation insurance, statutory minimum wage, the Mandatory Provident Fund (MPF), severance payment and long-service payment.
+Employees are entitled to compulsory employees' compensation insurance, statutory minimum wage, the Mandatory Provident Fund (MPF), severance pay and long-service pay.

 An employer must be in possession of a valid insurance policy to cover its liabilities both under the Employees' Compensation Ordinance and at common law for work injuries to its employees.
-Also, employees must be paid at a rate no lower than the statutory minimum wage, which is currently HK\$37.50 per hour and shall be increased to HK\$40 per hour as of 1 May 2023.
+Also, employees must be paid at a rate no lower than the statutory minimum wage, which is currently HK\$40 per hour.